 Approximately two million brain injuries are reported in the United States each year.
 About three quarters of these are traumatic brain injuries (TBI), which result in bruising, swelling or tearing of the brain.
 Blunt trauma to the skull is the leading cause of TBI.
 About half are the result of automobile accidents.

 Brain injuries are unique in that many of the affects of a brain injury are difficult to quantify and prove at trial.
-That is why you need an experienced brain injury lawyer to handle your brain injury claim.
+That is why you need an experienced brain injury lawyer to handle your brain injury lawsuit.

 A less frequent cause of brain injury is “anoxic brain injury” which results from prolonged lack of oxygen, causing brain cells to die.
 This may occur as a result of strangulation, drowning, choking, or other respiratory difficulties.